SK-EID/smart-id-java-client/README.md

 * `Dynamic Link flow`
   * Generates a dynamic link that the user must access to initiate the signing process.
   * Useful when the user's identity or device is not known beforehand.

-## Notification-Based Signature Endpoints
-To initiate a notification-based signature session, you can use one of the following endpoints:

-### Using Semantics Identifier:
-* Method: `POST`
-* Path: `BASE/v3/signature/notification/etsi/:id-etsi-qcs-SemanticsId-Natural`

-### Using Document Number:
-* Method: `POST`
-* Path: `BASE/v3/signature/notification/document/:documentNumber`

-Replace :id-etsi-qcs-SemanticsId-Natural with the user's Semantics Identifier and :documentNumber with the user's document number.

 ## Request Parameters
 The request parameters for the notification-based signature session are as follows: